 There will be dedicated sessions for Early Years, Primary-Age and Secondary-Age Educators on integrating sustainability into classroom, curriculum, culture and community.

-Specific topic and presenter announcements will be made later in 2020.
 A separate selection process will be set-up to register workshop preferences ahead of the conference day.

 The event is subsidised by member council's to ensure the event remains accessible to all educators within the region.
 Attendees will receive a certificate meeting professional development requirements set by VIT registration.